Awalz/SwiftyCam/README.md

 The flash(torch) can be enabled by changing the **flashEnabled** property:

     flashEnabled = true

-The flash will only be enabled if the current camera is the rear camera.
+Flash is now supported for front and rear facing cameras.

+### Rear Camera

 For photos, the camera will flash much like the stock iOS camera.
 For video, the torch(flash) will enable for the duration of the video capture.

+### Front Camera

+For models that support [Retina Flash](https://developer.apple.com/library/content/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html#//apple_ref/doc/uid/TP40013599-CH107-SW7), the front camera will use the default flash for image capture.
+If Retina Flash is not supported, a faux Retina Flash is used similar to Snapchat.

+For front facing videos, a white, 85% opaque view will be placed over the video feed for the duration of the video capture.

 ## Switching Camera